ICanBoogie/CLDR/README.md

 // 123,456.78
 ```

-**Note:** You can also obtained a localized number formatter, or format a number from a locale.
+**Note:** You can also obtain a localized number formatter, or format a number from a locale.

 ```php
 <?php